 However, for our pets, the season may also deliver some hidden risks and dangers.
 To help you create a safe holiday for pets, we’re offering some tips for protecting your furriest family members.

-- Lit candles – Although ambience is important, candles can easily become 5-alarm fires or burn accidents in the presence of an enthusiastic tail or curious paw.
+Lit candles – Although the ambiance is important, candles can easily become 5-alarm fires or burn accidents in the presence of an enthusiastic tail or curious paw.

 Speaking of edibles, many foods used in baking and cooking can be poisonous to your pet.
 Some of the more common offenders include: